hamidihekmat/OPS435/README.md

 All the assignment for OPS435, class of 2019

 # Assignment 1
-This program was written with python using the built in function.
+This program was written with python using the built in functions.
 OS module was not used.
 # USAGE
 Usage: Date_Predictor.py (YYYYMMDD) +/-Day